 Quincy Center Transportation Improvements

-Howard Stein Hudson is proud to have collaborated with the City to deliver this high profile, sophisticated, complete streets project for the City.
-Our feasibility study and associated traffic flow modeling showed that closing a section of Hancock Street coupled with circulation changes would enable the vision of the new civic space; one that reconnects the Church of the Presidents with Quincy City Hall and the Quincy Center MBTA Station.
+Quincy Center is home to City Hall and a bustling urban core.
+The City proposed the construction of a new park on the section of Route 3A between City Hall and the United First Parish Church.
+HSH is proud to have collaborated with the City to deliver a high-profile, sophisticated, complete streets project.
+Our feasibility study and associated traffic flow modeling showed that closing a section of Hancock Street, coupled with circulation changes, would enable the vision of the new civic space; one that reconnects the Church of the Presidents with Quincy City Hall and the Quincy Center MBTA Station.

-The $6.6 million project incorporates new bike lanes inviting cyclists to access the adjacent Quincy Center Red Line, Bus and Commuter Rail Station.
-Important pedestrian accessibility improvements are also feature of the project incorporating raised crosswalks with hybrid beacon (HAWK) pedestrian signals to serve the significant pedestrian activity in the Center.
+The $6.6 million transportation project incorporates new bike lanes inviting cyclists to access the adjacent MBTA Station.
+Important pedestrian accessibility improvements are also featured, incorporating raised crosswalks with hybrid beacon (HAWK) pedestrian signals to serve the significant pedestrian activity in the Center.